erichstuder/Light_Installation/doc/source/index.rst

 Relevant parts of files and generated documentation is of course part of the documentation.

 This project is developed in parallel as an MBSE (Model Based System Engineering) project and a textual project.
-The is done to compare the two approaches.
+This is done to compare the two approaches.
 The folder MBSE contains the MBSE project and the folder Textual contains the textual project.
 The folder Shared contains files that are shared between the two projects.
 See :doc:`toplevel_file_structure`.